 - In addition to your basic personal details as enumerated above, you may add more substance to your resume by presenting your details using Office applications.
 Usually, office-related professionals and executives are excelling at the use of Office applications like Word, Excel, and PowerPoint.
 Therefore, you can impress recruiters and interviewers if you submit a one-of-a-kind resume duly customized by you.

-- You may add more infographics into your resume as well so they would have the impression that you are really well-versed when it comes to a computer application.
+- You may add more infographics to your resume as well so they would have the impression that you are really well-versed when it comes to a computer application.

 Managers related to event planning are usually viewed as sociable, amiable and people-oriented people because they deal with the kind of industry that requires a lot of positive vibes and exuberance.
 For this reason, aside from the usual basic personal details about themselves, they may likewise add specific details as follows: